PCS to Hampton Roads

 The Significance of Tunnel Traffic

-New to me was the significance of the routine use of a four tunnel system and the traffic hardships people endure in the area.
-The best option seems to be to avoid them all together and see if the commute without using the tunnels is feasible for your drive into work.
-This map from Military Town Advisor will make clear your best routes and detail traffic congestion sites and times.
+The significance of the routine use of Hampton Roads bridges and tunnels, a four-tunnel system, and the traffic hardships people endure in the area may come as a surprise.
+The best option is to avoid them altogether and see if a route without using the tunnels is feasible for your drive to work.

 Military Life in Hampton Roads

-Always one of the main points for consideration when planning your next military move is the access to health care from either military or civilian sources.
-In Hampton Roads, it seems that families suffer from the same problems most large military centers deal with.
-This means a saturation of active duty, retired, and reservist patients that leave long waits for appointments for dependent family members.
-It's been suggested that investigating Tricare Standard and seeing doctors in the community is a way to alleviate wait times.
-Additionally, we all know that many doctors’ offices do not like to accept Tricare Prime because of the low reimbursement rates, which also points to using Standard instead.
+One point for consideration when planning your next military move is access to health care from military or civilian sources.
+In Hampton Roads, families seem to suffer from the same problems most large military centers deal with in long wait times for appointments.
+Investigating Tricare Select and seeing doctors in the community can alleviate wait times.